thradams/cake/README.md

 # Description

-Cake is a C23 compiler frond end written from scratch in C.
+Cake is a C23 compiler front end written from scratch in C.

 The compiler can be used to translate new versions of C (like C23) to C99.